 - Provide community awareness on substance abuse education programs in the school and community

-In addition to distributing information, such as monthly parent newsletters and the annual Access Awareness Campaign, CTAD’s member organizations review and recommend consistent school policies, local ordinances, and resources across each community to ensure a comprehensive approach that supports our youth from all angles.
+In addition to distributing information, such as bi-monthly parent newsletters and the annual awareness campaigns in the high schools, CTAD’s member organizations review and recommend consistent school policies, local ordinances, and resources across each community to ensure a comprehensive approach that supports our youth from all angles.